 IFC and ICMM have a common goal of improving mining’s contribution to sustainable development.
 We believe that the industry can be a partner for development.
-'Shared Water, Shared Responsibility, Shared Approach: Water in the mining sector' draws on experience and literature to share the practical challenges, successes and lessons learnt from those companies and local partners who have worked across boundaries to tackle shared water risks and seize shared opportunities.
+This publication draws on experience and literature to share the practical challenges, successes and lessons learnt from those companies and local partners who have worked across boundaries to tackle shared water risks and seize shared opportunities.

 - Access to clean water is at the very core of sustainable development.
 As a water-dependent sector, mining and metals companies are well placed to support collective solutions to shared water challenges, contributing to improved water security and sanitation for all.